openkfw/innoverse/README.md

 > The CMS is not filled with data by default.
 You can create your own data or opt for importing data from an existing strapi instance - check the docs in [./strapi/README.md](./strapi/README.md##Export&Import)

 #### Database: Accessing/Viewing the DB (Prisma Studio)

+- First, migrate the database to prisma by running: `npm run prisma migrate dev`.

 - Run `npm run prisma studio` to run the database browser and check the database.